7wei/shareuhack/_posts/how-to-get-pmp-2021/index.en-SG.md

 ### Step 2 Register an account at pmi.org and start the application process

-It may be annoying to fill in the form, but I still suggest that everyone who wants to take the exam can independently follow the instructions on the website to apply.
-After all, as a professional project manager, this should be a very basic skill, right?
+Although filling out the form may be bothersome, I still recommend all applicants follow the instructions on the website to apply independently.
+As a professional project manager, shouldn't this be a basic skill?

 Please note that you will need to fill in the project experience when registering for the exam.
 You can refer to PMI's [Your PMP Application Checklist](https://www.pmi.org/-/media/pmi/documents/public/pdf/certifications/your-pmp-application-checklist.pdf?v=598ade6b-8bd6-4ef5-a7d6-1d363a2b93d0), as the reference for data preparation.